mdoege/IFFshow/README.md

 Similar to iff24.py, but it converts an input image to an uncompressed 6-bit HAM mode IFF-ILBM file.
 No palette is used, therefore image quality is not the greatest.

+    ham8.py filename

+Same as ham.py, but for 8-bit HAM mode.
+Parts of the image with subtle color gradients like the sky will look a bit better in HAM8 than in HAM6.

 ### License

 Public Domain / CC0